Coffee Break: Connecticut News

 With Frank Granito and Donald Eng

-Nutmeg Sports is a one-hour sports talk show airing Monday to Wednesday at 2 p.m.
-The show covers local, collegiate, and professional sports in the region.
+Nutmeg Sports is a one-hour sports talk show airing Monday to Thursday at 2 p.m.
+The show covers FCIAC and other local, collegiate, and professional sports in the region.
 We will discuss anything from youth athletics to the pros!
 Callers are welcome at 203-442-9055.

 CT Pulse, every Wednesday at 12:30 p.m., focuses on Connecticut politics and news.
-Statewide and local politicians and other newsmakers regularly join Kate and Josh.
+Statewide and local politicians and other newsmakers regularly join Kate.
 The show also features a look at transportation — particularly getting around Connecticut — with Jim Cameron.
 And each week HAN’s editorial cartoonist Doug Smith previews his op-ed cartoons for the HAN newspapers.

 Host Steve Coulter will look at what musical acts are coming up at area venues and Sally Sanders will talk about some of the weekend highlights.